kartik-v/yii2-markdown/README.md

 			'<table>' => '<table class="table table-bordered table-striped">'
 		],

-		// whether to use PHP SmartyPants to process Markdown output 'smartyPants' => true
+		// whether to use PHP SmartyPantsTypographer to process Markdown output 'smartyPants' => true
 	]
 	/* other modules */